Limited Partnerships – What, Why, and How?

 Can you give an example?

 An existing LLC has four potential investors.
-The investors want to invest in the LLC, but don't want to be involved in its operations and don't want the threat of litigation against them personally.
+The investors want passive income, and know the LLC operates well.
 And the LLC does not want the investors trying to step in and operate the LLC.

 In this example, the existing LLC could set up an LP where the LLC is the general partner.
-And the four investors become limited partners of the LP.
+And the four investors can then become limited partners of the LP.
 Rather than spend time negotiating and drafting a complex operating agreement, the partners agree to a comparatively simple partnership agreement.
+The roles and expectations are, to a large extent, baked in.

 Notice, in this example, the members of the LLC still have limited liability as members of the LLC.
 But the LLC itself does not have an extra layer of limited liability.
 It is unusual (at least today) to have an individual as a general partner of an LP; the general partners are more typically LLCs or corporations.